syncfusion-content/windowsforms-docs/WindowsForms/SfToolTip/Overview.md

 Appearance customization
 </td>
 <td>
-Appearance of the tooltip item shown using SfToolTip can be customized individually.
-Whereas all the tooltip item shown using SuperToolTip can have the same appearance only.
-To know more about appearance customization, refer {{'[here](https://help.syncfusion.com/windowsforms/sftooltip/appearance)'| markdownify }}.
+Individually customizes the appearance of tooltip item shown using SfToolTip, whereas all tooltip items shown using SuperToolTip can have the same appearance.
+To learn more about appearance customization, refer to {{'[here](https://help.syncfusion.com/windowsforms/sftooltip/appearance)'| markdownify }}.
 </td>
 </tr>
 </table>